Comp383Projects/SPlot/README.md

 OpenGL Compatible Graphics Card/Drivers

 #How to Download:
-Download is available as SPlotv4 from GitHub, as well as Sample Data (seq1/seq2 are Urine Gardnerella Vaginalis, where as the other two genomes are chr21 from Humans and Chimpanzees).
+Download is available as SPlotv4 from GitHub, as well as Sample Data (seq1/seq2 are Urine Gardnerella Vaginalis, where as the other two genomes are chr21 from Humans and Chimpanzees). <br>
+The main, which houses most of SPlot is commented and available for viewing above.

 #How to Setup SPlot run:
 1) Double click on SPlot JAR file. <br>